Skip to main content

 PSB Exam (Optional)

 • Note that the PSB exam is OPTIONAL.
-This means is it NOT required to be accepted into the program.
+This means it is NOT required to be accepted into the program.

 • Students will gain points based upon the score they achieve to use towards the point system total.